denten-books/plain-text/5-chapter.md

 oblivion.

 The synchronic self occupies the present moment on a thin crest of biological impermanence.[^ln5-james] We are simply not that good at remembering things, even when those things are ourselves.
 The synchronic self continually recedes into the past, threatening to dissolve conciousness within the great ocean of non-being.
-In an issue of *e-misférica* dedicated to the subject of archives, Diana Taylor suggests as much when she writes that "perhaps the current rush to 'archive' has less to do with place/thing/practice and more with trying to save and preserve a sense of self as we face the uncertain future, emphasizing our agency in the selection and meaning making process that we fear threatens to outpace us" [@taylor_save_2012].
+William James writes: "There are a few men who would not feel personally annihilated if a life-long construction of their hands or brains---say an entomological collection or an extensive work in manuscript---were suddenly swept away."
+James calls the loss of such identity-bound possessions "the shrinkage of personality" and "a portion conversion of ourselves to nothingness" [@james_principles_1890, 293].
+In a recent issue of *e-misférica* dedicated to the subject of archives, Diana Taylor goes further to suggest that fears about personal impermanence motivate the contemporary concern with the archive.
+She writes that "perhaps the current rush to 'archive' has less to do with place/thing/practice and more with trying to save and preserve a sense of self as we face the uncertain future, emphasizing our agency in the selection and meaning making process that we fear threatens to outpace us" [@taylor_save_2012].

 In this light, the making of lists, new years resolutions, the writing of diaries, self portraiture, and audio dictation---all these activities can be seen as orienting the subject towards the mirage of potential future selves.
 We are here confronted with a curious literature that takes the past self as its subject, the future self as object, and the present self as a guardian and archivist of that oath between past and future.
 Through Beckett we perceive the practice of what Sartre called an appointment with one's own sadness.
-"What will remain of my [interrupted] sadness," Sartre writes, "except that I obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?
-*Krapp's Last Tape* reminds us of the ubiquity of such appointments.
+"What will remain of my [interrupted] sadness," Sartre writes, "except that I obligingly promise it an appointment for later after the departure of the visitor" [@sartre_being_1993, 104]?  *Krapp's Last Tape* reminds us of the ubiquity of such appointments.
 "Remember their laughter forever," is not even about "them."
 As a marketing slogan, it encourages consumers to commit happy and private mental states into externalized storage.
 More than that, it implies an ongoing commitment to continually revisit one's own past representations: to label, to organize, to archive, to browse, and to re-encounter.
 These are private commitments, but also openly manufactured and monetized by media makers.
 "Remember forever," also contains a threat, "lest you forget."

-[^ln5-james]: In @james_principles_1890, 233-4 we find: "For it is obvious and palpable that our state of mind is never precisely the same.
-Every thought we have of a given fact is, strictly speaking, unique, and only bears a resemblance of kind with our other thoughts of the same fact [...]
-Often we are ourselves stuck at the strange differences in our successive views of the same thing.
-We wonder how we ever could have opined as we did last month about a certain matter [...]
-What was unreal has grown real, and what was exciting is insipid [...] and as for the books, what was there to find so mysteriously significant in Goethe, or in John Mill so full of weight?
-Instead of all this, more zestful than ever is the work, the work; and fuller and dipper the import of common duties, and of common goods."

 "It is that the word or sign man uses is the man himself," Charles Sanders Peirce wrote for the *Journal of Speculative Philosophy* in 1868